Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Greatest Minds and Ideas.md

 No, the real history of man is not in prices and wages, nor in elections and battles, nor in the even tenor of the common man; it is in the lasting contributions made by geniuses to the sum of human civilization and culture.

-Therefore I see history not as a dreary scene of politics and carnage, but as the struggle of man through genius with the obdurate inertia of matter and the baffling mystery of mind; the struggle to understand, control, and remake himself and the world.
-I see men standing on the edge of knowledge, and holding the light a little farther ahead; men carving marble into forms ennobling men; men molding peoples into better instruments of greatness; men making a language of music and music out of language; men dreaming of finer lives-and living them.
-Here is a process of creation more vivid than in any myth; a godliness more real than in any creed.
+Therefore I see history not as a dreary scene of politics and carnage, but as **the struggle of man through genius with the obdurate inertia of matter and the baffling mystery of mind**; the struggle to understand, control, and remake himself and the world.
+I see men **standing on the edge of knowledge**, and **holding the light a little farther ahead**; men carving marble into forms ennobling men; men molding peoples into **better instruments of greatness**; men making a language of music and music out of language; men dreaming of finer lives-and living them.
+Here is **a process of creation more vivid than in any myth**; a godliness more real than in any creed.

-...to watch them at their work and warm ourselves at the fire that consumes them, this is to recapture some of the thrill that youth gave us when we thought, at the altar or in the confessional, that we were touching or hearing God.
+...to watch them at their work and **warm ourselves at the fire that consumes them**, this is to recapture some of the thrill that youth gave us when we thought, at the altar or in the confessional, that we were touching or hearing God.

-Let us change the icons, and light the candles again.
+**Let us change the icons, and light the candles again**.

 What is [[Thought]]?